NAU-IoT/CIN/README.md

 #### End goal of this project
-Idea is to use the ATMEGA2560 as a host microcontroller and utilize an ESP module (D1 Mini Pro, or bare ESP8266 module) to give the MCU internet connectivity for publishing values.
+Idea is to use the ATMEGA32U4 (W/ Atheros AR9331 chip) as a host microcontroller connected to various peripherals to read and publishing values.
 The values will be published via MQTT and fed into an instance of InfluxDB hosted on a RPI 4.
-The data can be visualized in a number of way (will likely go with grafana.)
-The mass amounts of readings sent into the DB are subject to statistical analysis in this case the implementation of the Python lib Pandas will be used which will also be used in the visual implementation stage...
+The data can be visualized in a number of way (will likely go with grafana at first).
+The mass amounts of readings sent into the DB are subject to statistical analysis in this case the implementation of the Python lib Pandas will be used, also for the visual implementation stage...
 Final result will contain necessary peripherals on a Printed Circuit Board (PCB).

-##### ***if memory usuage becomes an issue in future implementations, utilization of ESP & AVR specific embedded C will be explored***
+# Dependencies
+#### *Todo*

 # Build
 *Explain how to build this project.
 Want this to be